Main research question

 The Interreg 2 Seas project Horti-BlueC puts together the puzzle pieces of various useful organic waste streams to create better and more sustainable growing substrates in greenhouses.
 The specific goal is to make the substrates for strawberry and tomato in greenhouses more sustainable.
 We work (further) on residual flows from agro, agri-food and fishery activities, which are processed into compost, plant fibers, biochar and chitin.
 The final goal is to come up with technically sound and economically interesting cultivation substrates, in collaboration with a number of partners who contribute their practical knowledge.
 The project also works on a strategy to heat greenhouses in a sustainable way, and to 'feed' the plants with CO2.
 Finally, we also formulate suggestions and arguments to adjust the legislation, where it forms an obstacle to roll-out.

-This project aims to adopt new techniques for circular horticulture.
-The extraction, production or transport of peat, coconut and mineral wool in cultivated substrates are under discussion.
+This project allowed to adopt new techniques for circular horticulture.
+The extraction, production or transport of peat, coconut and mineral wool in horticultural substrates are under discussion.
 The production of plant protection products and artificial fertilizers also requires energy and therefore also has an important climate impact.
 By developing plant-strengthening crop substrates locally based on residual flows, a great deal of climate gain can be achieved and horticulture can take a step further in closing cycles.